What is demonstrated interest?

 18. Apply Early Decision

-You can only do this at one college, and it represents a binding commitment on your part, so only do this after careful consideration and detailed conversations with anyone advising you.
-But if this is clearly the right choice, it is literally the highest possible demonstration of interest, because it includes the student’s commitment to attend if admitted.
-Remember, the whole concept of demonstrated interest is about predicting the likelihood that a student will enroll and with Early Decision, that likelihood is close to 100%.
+You can only do this at one college, which represents a binding commitment on your part, so only do this after careful consideration and detailed conversations with anyone advising you.
+But if this is the right choice, it is the highest possible demonstration of interest because it includes the student’s commitment to attend if admitted.
+Remember, the whole concept of demonstrated interest is about predicting the likelihood that a student will enroll, and with Early Decision, that likelihood is close to 100%.
 (You can back out of the commitment for financial reasons.)

 19. College-specific or Supplemental Essays

 Devote as much time, care, and enthusiasm to the writing for individual colleges as you do to the essay(s) that will go to all colleges.
-Some admissions offices openly disclose that the “Why our School” essay is the single most important piece of demonstrated interest for them.
+Some admissions offices openly disclose that the “Why our School” essay is their most important piece of demonstrated interest.

 20. Open and Visit your Portal

 After you apply, most colleges will invite you to set up a portal account to track your application status.
 Do this as soon as you can, and check it frequently.
 Sometimes other demonstrated opportunities will appear there, such as prompts for “optional” essays or weekly trivia questions about the college.

 21. Continue to Open and Read Emails After You Apply

 Continue to do this and engage with the other activities as appropriate.
 Assume that your demonstrated interest will continue to be tracked and that admissions may consider it at any time until you receive a decision from them.

 22. Treat Every College Like it is Your #1